-In simple terms: if oil is the lifeblood of a car’s engine, the oil gauge is the blood pressure monitor that lets you know whether the system is healthy or not.
+In simple terms: if the oil is the lifeblood of a car’s engine, the oil gauge is the blood pressure monitor that lets you know whether the system is healthy or not.
 As anyone who has attempted defensive driving in NY knows, both your blood pressure and your oil pressure rise during rush hour.
-An oil gauge registers the pressure of oil as it runs through a tube; this pressure determines whether your engine’s oil pressure is high enough to maintain proper functionality.
+An oil gauge registers the pressure of the oil as it runs through a tube; this pressure determines whether your engine’s oil pressure is high enough to maintain proper functionality.
 When it is too low, it reads as needing to be serviced, or if it is an advanced gauge it will instruct the internal computer to display the oil pressure light.

 Begin by getting the necessary tools.
 You’ll need:

 - The gauge itself (the type is irrelevant)